jacquescrocker/jammit-s3/README.md

 This will use the CloudFront domain name for your assets instead of serving them from the (slow) S3 bucket.

+### Known issues with CloudFront invalidation

+1. It may reportedly take up to 15 minutes to invalidate all the CloudFront caches around the globe (and Amazon charges for more than a certain number of invalidations per month).

+2. It's non-atomic from the perspective of the end-user: They may get an older version of the site with a newer version of the JavaScript and CSS, or vice versa.

+3. It doesn't play nicely with aggressive HTTP caching.
+For example, once I serve a script or a stylesheet, I would like it to be cached indefinitely with no more round trips to see whether it is valid.

+Given these constraints, there's still an important need for some kind of content-based hashing.
+Done right, this assures that all files can be cached indefinitely, and the user will always get matched HTML/JS/CSS files.
+(This currently is in the works).

 ## Bugs / Feature Requests

 To suggest a feature or report a bug: